 Anti-Lock Brake System dashboard Warning light

-The anti-lock braking system (ABS) helps to prevent the wheels from locking up under braking and therefore allowing greater control.
+The anti-Lock Braking System (ABS) helps to prevent the wheels from locking up under braking and therefore allowing greater control.
 ABS essentially pumps the brakes rapidly, whilst continuously monitoring signs of wheel lock-up.
 ABS is a safety feature built into most modern cars and is a separate component to your normal brakes.
 If the ABS light comes on your Honda dashboard while driving, it signals a problem with your ABS.
 Normal brakes will work as usual, though due to the ABS malfunction, your wheels are more likely to lock under heavy braking or slippery road surfaces.
 Have the system checked as soon as possible.

 Honda Airbag dashboard Warning light

 Light should come on when you start the car and go out shortly after.
 Typically associated with the airbag, if this symbol illuminates there can be a problem detected with any of the following: supplemental restraint system, side airbag system, side curtain airbag system or the seat belt tensioner.
 If the light stays on permanently or does not come on at all at ignition, have vehicle checked immediately.
 For further information about airbags and possible faults, see why is the airbag light on?

 Stability Assist dashboard Warning light